Lakeside International Raceway: 2008 reopening

 On 18 December 2007, Pine Rivers Shire Council and Queensland Raceway (Wrexmere Pty Ltd) signed off on a 30-year-long-term lease (with an option for 10 years) to operate the facility, including both driver training and racing.
 Racing was limited by noise (95db) and time constraints as a means of ensuring neighbourhood management.

 The circuit reopened during 2008 strictly as a local racing venue, and the new operators, the owners of Queensland Raceway, have no ambitions to hold national level meetings, preferring to use the better quality facilities at their sister-circuit for higher level meetings.
 Lakeside was closed during the summer of 2008/2009 while QR staff and volunteers refurbished and widened the circuit.

 During the refurbishment a tunnel was also added underneath the circuit just before the foot bridge.
 The circuit is now 12m wide on the exit of Shell Corner, previously it was 8m wide at this point.
 The Bus Stop was not resurfaced, and neither was a short stretch between Hungry and Eastern Loop.
 The majority of the bumps were removed during the resurfacing.
 Further upgrades following these works in 2011 involved removing the Armco barriers on the inside of the track on the exit of Karousel.
 A sand trap was added and the runoff area increased and concrete barriers installed.
-The track reopened after the refurbishment in early 2009 and has remained open since, although its ongoing operation is under threat due to repeated breaches of the venues' 70db noise restrictions.
+The track reopened after the refurbishment in early 2009 and has remained open since, although its ongoing operation is under threat due to repeated breaches of the venues' 70 dB noise restrictions.